onap/dcaegen2/docs/sections/design-components/overview.rst

 The component specification is a JSON artifact that fully specifies the component, it’s interfaces, and configuration.
-It’s standardized for CDAP and Docker applications and is validated using a :doc:`JSON schema <./component-json-schema>`.
+It’s standardized for CDAP (deprecated) and Docker applications and is validated using a :doc:`JSON schema <./component-specification/component-json-schema>`.

 The component specification fully specifies all the configuration parameters of the component.
 This is used by the designer and by policy